Dr. Shirley's History Pages

 51 BC

-Caesar writes "De bello Gallico" (account of the Gallic War")
+Caesar wrote "De bello Gallico" ("About the Gallic War")

 51-31 BC